duneroadrunner/SaferCPlusPlus/README.md

     }

 ### TScopeOwnerPointer
 TScopeOwnerPointer is similar to boost::scoped_ptr in functionality, but more limited in intended use.
 In particular, TScopeOwnerPointer is not intended to be used as a member of any class or struct.
+Use it when you want to give scope lifetime to objects that are too large to be declared directly on the stack.
 Also, instead of its constructor taking a native pointer pointing to the already allocated object, it allocates the object itself and passes its contruction arguments to the object's constructor.
 usage example:

     #include "msescope.h"